 Whether it is called cribbing, crib biting, wind sucking, or aerophagia, this is an obsessive-compulsive habit in horses that is likely caused by boredom, stress, or possibly stomach acidity that can lead to equine ulcers.
 It is a behavioral disorder, and like any other harmful addiction, a cribber needs help controlling itself.

 Once the habit is learned there is no sure remedy for breaking it despite what you may read on websites selling herbs and gear.
-If you have a cribber, it’s certainly worth trying different things to try and control the habit, but at best, ‘curing’ a cribber is hit and miss.
+If you have a cribber, it’s certainly worth trying different things to control the habit, but at best, curing a cribber is hit or miss.
 You probably won’t be able to stop a horse from cribbing in every situation.
 And, even if you do control it well, and then sell the horse, it many start cribbing gain in its new home.
 So, if you’re selling a cribber, you must tell the new owner that the horse has this vice.

 What Is Cribbing?

-If you do buy a cribber, be prepared to deal with the habit for the time you own the horse.
-Without drastic measures, such a surgery, a cribber will continue being a cribber for its entire life.
-By trying enough different methods of control, however, you may be able to manage the habit so that it’s not destructive to the horse or its home.
+If you do buy a cribber, be prepared to deal with the habit the entire time you own the horse.
+Usually without drastic measures, such a surgery, a cribber will continue being a cribber for its entire life.
+If you are persistent and try enough methods of control, however, you may be able to manage the habit so that it’s not destructive to the horse or its home.
 But, it might be a long, uphill battle to get there.